Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Flail Snail (MPMM).md

 - !!int "3"
 - !!int "10"
 - !!int "5"
-"speed": "walk 10 ft."
+"speed": "10 ft."
 "damage_immunities": "fire, poison"
 "condition_immunities": "poisoned"
 "senses": "darkvision 60 ft., tremorsense 60 ft., passive Perception 10" "languages": ""
 "cr": "3"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The snail has advantage on saving throws against spells, and any creature\
+- "desc": "The snail has advantage on saving throws against spells, and any creature\
     \ making a spell attack against the snail has disadvantage on the attack roll.\n\
     \nIf the snail succeeds on its saving throw against a spell or a spell's attack\
     \ roll misses it, the snail's shell converts some of the spell's energy into a\